kikihsieh/DragonAdventureBonanza/README.md

     * Displays for health status
     * Autosaving progress
     * Added a loading screen
+    * Refresh/ restart a level when R is pressed
 * Gameplay
     * Level transitioning - level unlocking, ability unlocking
     * Added a tile properties system - collectibles, tiles with physical properties, torches, and goal tiles